Patagonia Calcite Jacket

 Men’s Version of the Patagonia Calcite

 For this review, we took the women’s Calcite Jacket into the Grand Canyon and beyond.
-Patagonia also makes the same jacket in a men’s version for the same price, which comes in slightly heavier at 14.5 ounces but otherwise features the same pocket layout, 2.5-layer Gore-Tex Paclite Plus construction, and fit and finish.
-Like the women’s jacket, the men’s Calcite also comes in six colorways, although they vary slightly.
+Patagonia also makes the jacket in a men’s version for the same price, which comes in slightly heavier at 14.5 ounces but otherwise features the same 2.5-layer Gore-Tex Paclite Plus construction, pocket layout, and overall design.
+Like the women’s model, the men’s Calcite Jacket also comes in a wide array of color options.

 - The 2.5-layer Gore-Tex Paclite Plus construction provides excellent weather protection overall.

 - With a 75D shell, this jacket is very durable and impressively resistant to tears and snags.